Leo Carter: Career

 Carter was born at Wellington in 1994 and educated at St Andrew's College, Christchurch and Lincoln University.
-He played age-group cricket for Canterbury and made his debut for the New Zealand under-19 side in April 2013 before going on to be part of New Zealand's squad for the 2014 ICC Under-19 Cricket World Cup.
+He played age-group cricket for Canterbury and made his debut for the New Zealand under-19 team in April 2013 before going on to be part of New Zealand's squad for the 2014 ICC Under-19 Cricket World Cup.
 He made his senior provincial debut at the end of 2014.
-He spent the 2015 off-season on a cricket scholarship in the United Kingdom, playing Second XI cricket for Northamptonshire and Surrey County Cricket Clubs, before establishing himself as a key member of the Cantrbury side.
+He spent the 2015 off-season on a cricket scholarship in the United Kingdom, playing Second XI cricket for Northamptonshire and Surrey County Cricket Clubs, before establishing himself as a key member of the Cantrbury team.

 Described as an "elegant" left-handed batter who was one of Canterbury's "most reliable and consistent performers", Carter became the first New Zealander to hit six sixes in one over.
 He achieved this in a January 2020 Super Smach match between against Northern Districts off of the bowling of Anton Devcich, becoming the fourth batsman to his six sixes from an over in Twenty20 cricket.

 In February 2020, in a match against Wellington in the 2019–20 Plunket Shield season, Carter scored his maiden double century in first-class cricket, finishing with an unbeaten 226.
 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season, and in November 2020, he was named as the captain of Canterbury ahead of their 2020–21 Ford Trophy campaign.

 Carter announced that he would leave Canterbury in July 2024.
 He joined Otago later the same month.